UK aid cuts will be “devastating” for world’s most vulnerable children

 He hadn’t been attending school and, at home, life was chaotic, cold and dominated by conflict.

-One year on, Dante is happily living in a permanent foster care placement, has started an apprenticeship and is attending college one day a week.
+A year later, Dante is happily living in a permanent foster care placement.
+He’s started an apprenticeship and is attending college one day a week.
 He also plans to move out of foster care this year and into his own flat.

 “Dante has been such a big part of his own progress,” says his project worker, Amelia.